JasminDreasond/Tiny-Essentials/docs/v1/README.md

 - 🌞 **[TinyDayNightCycle](./libs/TinyDayNightCycle.md)** — A comprehensive day-night cycle system managing seasons, moons, time, and weather with configurable durations, phases, and dynamic weather selection.
 - 🎯 **[TinyAdvancedRaffle](./libs/TinyAdvancedRaffle.md)** — An advanced, seedable raffle system with weighted items, pity systems, exclusions, group management, modifiers, conditional rules, normalization modes, and JSON import/export.
 - 📄 **[TinyArrayPaginator](./libs/TinyArrayPaginator.md)** — A secure and flexible array pagination wrapper that returns paginated results along with metadata, supports filtering via predicates or object-based matching, and prevents direct modification of the source data.
+- 🍪 **[TinyCookieConsent](./libs/TinyCookieConsent.md)** — A flexible and customizable cookie consent manager that displays a consent bar, supports multiple categories, saves preferences in localStorage, allows custom renderers, and provides smooth animations for showing and hiding elements.

 ### 3. **`fileManager/`**
 * 📁 **[Main](./fileManager/main.md)** — A Node.js file/directory utility module with support for JSON, backups, renaming, size analysis, and more.